-Candidates must demonstrate independent practical competency that meet current best practice standards, in each skill on five (5) occasions (this can be over several clients/appointments) and their supervisor, or another MNZAS full member, must observe the skill and sign the Checklist.
+Candidates must demonstrate independent practical competency that meet current best practice standards, in each skill on five (5) occasions (this can be over several clients/appointments) and their supervisor, or another MNZAS Audiologist, must observe the skill and sign the Checklist.
+The skills included in each checklist are key skills which will be examined at the OSCE.
+Therefore, the checklists should be completed when seeing a client/patient where the key competencies can be demonstrated, with a client/patient who has a developmental age of at least five years old.